Back to the main page

 colord itself is a system activated daemon called colord.
 Being system activated means that it's only started when the user is using a text mode or graphical tool.

-GNOME Color Manager is the name of the graphical tools for colord to be used in the GNOME desktop.
-GNOME Color Manager acts as a client to colord.
+GNOME Color Manager is the name of the graphical tools for colord to be used in the GNOME and KDE desktops.
+GNOME Color Manager and colord-kde act as a clients to colord.

 [NOTE]